dstroud/dreamsequence_dev/README.md

 	- Configure with PARAMETERS>>EDIT>>PREFERENCES>>Dash 1-4

 - Events
-	- Events editor now tracks what event types are saved in each lane/column and provides a summary browsable using E2/3.
+	- Events Editor now tracks what event types are saved in each lane/column across the entire arrangement and provides a summary browsable using E2/3.
 Glyphs indicate lane type:
 		- ☐ empty lane
 		- ⊡ "single-event" lane containing only type of event
 		- ☰ "multi-event" lane containing various types of events
 	- Selecting a lane using E2/3 or tapping an empty event slot will show the last-saved event in that lane
-	- Holding K1 in the events editor brings up a quick actions menu.
+	- Holding K1 in the Events Editor brings up a quick actions menu.
 Select an option with E2/3 and release K1 to perform the action.
 Currently the only option is to clear all events in the segment.
   - MIDI Bank Select and Program Change events
   - Song>>Arranger>>Next position event can create nonlinear/randomized arrangements.
 Can also be used to create sub loop (i.e. use segment 1 for song init events then loop from a later segment 2).

-- Custom NB MIDI voice with script-level control over channel.
-No need for voice instances.

 - Quality of life
   - Custom MIDI voice with script control over MIDI channel
+  - Reworked Grid drawing, use of pulses to indicate low-priority states (looping Arranger, pattern changes, selected events/lanes) and blinking to indicate high-priority state (muted chord/seqs, unsaved events, off-Grid patterns and Arranger position)
+  - Pop-up notifications to confirm actions like copy+paste, Arranger enable/disable, etc...

 ### Changes and FYI
+- Will reset `load pset` pref on first launch as compatibility with older psets is broken.
-- Rolled back requirements to 231114.
+- Rolled back requirements to 231114 for Fates.
 However, Norns 240221 is required for Ableton Link clock support.
-- Grid will blink LEDs to communicate that user interaction may be required, e.g.: pattern extends beyond the current Grid view, muted patterns, unsaved events, arranger ending.
-- Grid will slowly pulse LEDs to communicate upcoming changes such as a manual jump of the arranger playhead, arranger looping, upcoming chord pattern changes.
 - Dropping MIDI device names and displaying by port # instead.
-They're just too long.
+Sorry, they're just too long.
-- Will reset `load pset` pref on first launch as compatibility with older psets is broken.
 - Default seq `reset` value is now "measure".

 ### Known issues

-- Breaks compatibility with earlier .psets
+- Breaks compatibility with pre-1.4 PSETs
-- May need to clear dust/data/dreamsequence/prefs.data
 - Seq start/reset triggered by a new measure will occur before events fire
 - Time signature (`beats per bar` and `beat length`) can not be changed unless transport is stopped
 </details>